hupi-analytics/data-retriever/README.md

 # Development #

 After checking out the repo, run `bundle install` to install dependencies.
-Then, run `rake db:reset` to create table and populate the database.
+Then, run `rake db:reset` to create table and populate the database. (install before on PG : CREATE EXTENSION "uuid-ossp")
 Then, run `bundle exec rspec spec` to run the tests.
 You can also run `rake console` for an interactive prompt that will allow you to experiment.

 # Contributing #